Ace Combat Zero: The Belkan War:

 For this tutorial we'll place the Flatpack over the J35J Draken, which is one of the starter planes in the game.
 Open the ACZ file aircraft ID text file and scroll down through the text:

 You'll see that there are five J35J Draken entries!
 Why is this you might ask?
 In Ace Combat Zero there is a total of 36 aircraft available for use to the player.
 As you progress with the game you can unlock up to five or six extra liveries (or COLOR as the game calls them) for each one of the available aircraft.
-Due to the way the game's data is organized, every aircraft is stored in two separate self-containing archives that have the necessary assets (such as models, textures, sound effects, aircraft parameters, etc) for the game to load it successfully.
+Due to the way the game's data is organized, every aircraft is stored in two separate self-containing archives that have the necessary assets (such as models, textures, sound effects, aircraft parameters, etc) so the game can load them successfully.
 The first file is used for gameplay during missions and the second file is used for displaying the aircraft in the hangar during aircraft selection.

 Each COLOR is a separate aircraft of its own, meaning that for example, the STANDARD COLOR of the J35J Draken has its own files (both for gameplay and for hangar), the MERCENARY J35J Draken COLOR also has its own, so does the SOLDIER J35J Draken COLOR, and so on.
 Basically, every COLOR available for an aircraft (STANDARD, MERCENARY, SOLDIER, KNIGHT, SPECIAL and PIXY/PJ) will have its own set of files.
 These files are almost the same, the only difference between them being the texture file used as the aircraft livery.

 As you can see, the files that store (among other things) the Draken's STANDARD livery are named 0498.DAT (the aircraft used during gameplay) and 0720.DAT (the aircraft used for display in the hangar).
-With this information we'll rename the files that we previously copied.
+With this information rename the files that we previously copied.
 Rename MIG144.DAT to 0498.DAT and MIG144_HANGAR.DAT to 0720.DAT:

 Run the CDVDGEN 1.50 tool.
 You'll be asked if you want to create a new project or open an existing one.
 Select "Create a new one" and click OK.
 You'll be asked now what kind of project you will be creating so select "DVD-ROM Master Disc" and click OK again.